chaeyeunpark/UnionFind/README.md

 decoder.clear() # should be called for reuse
 ```

 # Notes
 This repository does not contain an implementation of weighted Union-Find decoder.

+# Changes from v0.1
+* Qubit ordering has been changed.
+Now it is compatible with [PyMatching](https://github.com/oscarhiggott/PyMatching).
+* 3D version is added to address noisy syndrome measurements.

 # Reference
-When you cite this repository, pelase use the following:
+When you cite this repository, please use the following:
 ```
 @misc{UnionFindCPP,
   author = {Chae-Yeun Park and Kai Meinerz},